Operation Kratos: Development

-New tactics were developed in the first half of 2002 by Wilding and Sir David Veness, Assistant Commissioner Specialist Operations.
+New tactics were developed in the first half of 2002 by Wilding and David Veness, Assistant Commissioner Specialist Operations.
 These were designated Operation Kratos, named after the Greek demi-god Kratos (κράτος).
 Work on the policy was taken over by the Terrorism and Allied Matters Committee of the Association of Chief Police Officers (ACPO) in January 2003.
 A paper entitled Operation Kratos People was circulated among UK police forces, and Operation Kratos became national policy.

 Details

 Operation Kratos is the collective name for a range of anti-terrorist tactics, specifically: